MUSIC FOR THE SOUL

 Q. Anything else we need to provide?

-A. A video projector would be great (as well as someone to run the background slides) and a light dinner would be appreciated - but it's not totally necessary.
+A. A light dinner would be appreciated - but it's not totally necessary.

 Q. What if we can't afford the cost of hosting?